Voter Guide

 Welcome to the nonpartisan Pinellas County Voter Guide!
 Your vote is your voice, and we want to help you to use it.

-Scroll down to see what’s on the ballot, find candidate info, read analysis of ballot measures and view our candidate forums!
+Scroll down to see what’s on the ballot, find candidate info, read analysis of ballot measures and view candidate forums!

 Next Upcoming Election

-Voter Registration Deadline: July 22, 2024
+Voter Registration Deadline: February 10, 2025

-Vote-by-Mail Ballot Request Deadline: August 8, 2024
+Vote-by-Mail Ballot Request Deadline: February 27, 2025

 Quick Links: